 Here is another list:

 The Pediatric Chain of Survival is a system of care designed to improve survival after cardiac arrest in infants and children.
-Unlike adults, most pediatric arrests begin with breathing problems that quickly lead to cardiac arrest, making early recognition and prompt action critical.
-The chain emphasizes quick identification of emergencies, immediate Cardiopulmonary Resuscitation with rescue breaths, timely defibrillation when needed, advanced medical care, and specialized hospital treatment.
+Most pediatric arrests begin with breathing problems that quickly lead to cardiac arrest, making early recognition and prompt action critical.
+The chain emphasizes quick identification of emergencies, immediate cardiopulmonary resuscitation with rescue breaths, timely defibrillation when needed, advanced medical care, and specialized hospital treatment.
 Each step builds on the other, and delays can lower a child’s chance of recovery.
-By following this chain, caregivers, teachers, healthcare providers, and community members can give children the best chance of survival and long-term health.

 The Pediatric Chain of Survival applies across homes, schools, EMS systems, and hospitals, ensuring children get rapid and continuous care at every stage.
 It also guides training programs, certification standards, and emergency response protocols so that caregivers, first responders, and healthcare providers know exactly what to do.